 Light frost on a regulator caused by moisture in the air is not uncommon and will not affect the way your regulator works.

 Double Check Your Tank

 If you see frost on a propane regulator, make a quick check to be sure the tank is oriented the proper way.
-On the other hand, it must be standing upright if it is a vertical tank.
+If it is a standard (vertical) tank, it must be standing upright.
 If all is well there, check to see if the tank is overfilled, and consult a gas supplier if need be.
 Otherwise, the frost on your regulator is likely a by-product of humidity and requires no action.

 Call our Tech Team, we’re always happy to answer your questions and discuss your projects.